stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (cyuan10−stat6250): Is there a way to add more "descriptors" to the Descriptor Portion beyond was is currently in the output?
 - Question (yren10−stat6250): What are missing values will represent in output?
 - Question (mcardoso3-stat6250):  Why are the values of the remaining variables at the start of the execution phase set to "missing"?
+-	Question (lzhao4-stat6250): How to represent missing variables in SAS statements?